Walkthrough

 The result is a perstack.toml ready to use:

-[experts."pro-trainer"]description = "Suggests scientifically-backed training menus"instruction = "Provide split routines and HIIT plans tailored to user history."You can also write perstack.toml manually — create-expert is a convenient starting point, not a requirement.
+[experts."@bash-gaming/verify"]description = "Tests the game and reports bugs"instruction = "Play-test the game, find bugs, and verify fixes."You can also write perstack.toml manually — create-expert is a convenient assistant, not a requirement.

 Headless mode